 Regina (Gina) F. Frey is the Florence Moog Professor of STEM Education, with her primary appointment in Chemistry, at Washington University.
-She is the Executive Director of The Teaching Center and the Co-Director of the Center for Integrative Research on Cognition, Learning, and Education (CIRCLE).
+She is also the Executive Director of The Teaching Center and the Co-Director of the Center for Integrative Research on Cognition, Learning, and Education (CIRCLE).

 In addition, in her dual role at The Teaching Center and CIRCLE, she conducts pedagogical research—also known as the Scholarship of Teaching and Learning (SoTL).
 Gina’s work in this area began with her research in chemical education and has since expanded to include working with faculty to develop SoTL projects in other disciplines.
 In fall 2009, for example, Gina began collaborating on a project, with Mark McDaniel (Psychology, CIRCLE), investigating the learning approaches of students in General Chemistry.
 This project has since expanded to include a consortium of 7 universities.
 As Co-Directors of CIRCLE, Gina and Mark are collaborating with Biology and Physics faculty on investigations of active-learning pedagogies.